anatawa12/AvatarOptimizer/.docs/content/docs/reference/freeze-blendshape/index.md

 Freeze & remove BlendShape from the mesh.

-This component is [Modifying Edit Skinned Mesh Component](../../component-kind/edit-skinned-mesh-components#modifying-component), so this should be added to a GameObject which has a SkinnedMeshRenderer component.
+This component should be added to a GameObject which has a SkinnedMeshRenderer component.
+(Kind: [Modifying Edit Skinned Mesh Component](../../component-kind/edit-skinned-mesh-components#modifying-component))

 Freezing & removing BlendShapes has the following benefits.